 What Is Digital Marketing?

-There are many aspects to digital marketing, and innovative marketers are coming new ones every day.
-Today, with the reliance on Google, the popularity of social platforms, and the ubiquity of mobile devices and internet access, digital marketing is more important than ever.
+There are many aspects to digital marketing, and innovative marketers are coming up with new ones every day.
+With our reliance on Google, the popularity of social platforms, and the number of mobile devices with internet access, digital marketing is more important than ever.

 Methods of promoting your brand, product, service, or offer to customers on their digital devices through various online channels such as search, social media, websites, email, and mobile apps

 As technology advances, so does the ability to reach audiences on a very granular level.
 Everyone has experienced ads “following” them around the internet.
 Marketers can track consumers’ behavior, interests, location, and even intent in the digital space.
 On a personal level, this may seem a bit invasive, but as a business owner, digital marketing creates opportunities to reach a well-defined audience like never before.

 - Targeted display ads

 - Pre-roll video ads